micuat/CodingChallenges-Alt/README.md

     * 1: none \*
     * 2: none \*
 1. Roses: none \*
+1. Attraction Repulsion:
+    * p5 does not draw anything when start and end points passed to `line` are the same (in p5.js it show up as a circle)

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version